Join us June 10th at the Castner- Compton Cemetery workday. Meet at VVH to carpool.

 First Owners

 Michael Van Veghten settled in Somerset County in 1685.
 In 1694, he acquired 836 acres of land on the north side of the river.
-A prosperous Dutch farmer, he built a Dutch Reformed Church near the bridge over the Raritan known as Van Veghten Bridge.
-Michael's son, Derrick, inherited the property after his father's death and expanded it to meet the needs of his family.
-The glass in the windows of his addition, 12 over 12 panes, reflects his prosperity.
+A prosperous Dutchman, he built a Dutch Reformed Church near the bridge he put in over the Raritan known as Van Veghten Bridge.
+Later he bought more land on the south side of the river.
+Michael's son, Derrick, inherited the property after his father's death in 1732 and expanded it to meet the needs of his family.
+(His second wife had given him 3 children!)
+The glass in the windows of the west wing, 12 over 12 panes, reflect his prosperity.
 The brickwork clearly shows the additions.
-In photos you can see the line created when the second story was added by Derrick's son, Michael.
+In photos you can see the line created when the second story was added.

 Revolutionary War Involvement

-Derrick was arrested/kidnapped at sword point by the British for several days in 1776.
-The incident is recorded in exciting detail in the diary of the Hessian Captain, who managed it practically single-handed.
-He was serving under General Howe, who was stationed in New Brunswick .
+Derrick was arrested/kidnapped at sword point by the British 6 December 1776 (only 3 weeks before the Battle of Trenton!).
+Perhaps it was because he owned property all the way to the first range of the Watchung mountains and had served as commissioner of the county roads.
+The incident is recorded in exciting detail in the diary of the Hessian Captain Ewald, who managed it practically single-handed.
+He was serving under General Charles Cornwallis, who was stationed in New] Brunswick .

 The next year Derrick offered his property for the use of the Continental Army!
 It served as headquarters for Quartermaster Nathanael Greene during the Middlebrook Encampment in 1778-1779, when 10,000 Continental officers, troops, followers and their animals descended on the county.
-Portions of the Pennsylvania Continental troops under "Mad" Anthony Wayne encamped on Derrick's fields, because they were late getting to the site and there was no room for them in the Watchung hills with the other units.
-Their encampment encompassed the present town of Manville, during the winter layover.
+Portions of the Pennsylvania Continental troops under Anthony Wayne, who reported to Greene, encamped on Derrick's fields, because they were late getting to the site and there was no room for them in the Watchung hills with the other units.
+Their encampment during the winter layover encompassed the present town of Manville, .
 (There is an historic marker at the Manville library recording this event.
-And the town's current Camplain Street, is said to be a corruption of its original designation as Camp Lane.)
+And the town's current Complain Street, is said to be a corruption of its original designation as Camp Lane.)

 Much socialization occurred among the officers, their wives and their staff during this winter between Valley Forge and Morristown encampments.
-While in residence here, General Greene wrote a letter to his friend, Jeremiah Wadsworth, describing "a pretty little frisk" held in the house on March 17, 1779.
+While in residence here, General Greene wrote a letter dated March 17, 1779 to his friend and supply agent, Jeremiah Wadsworth, describing "a pretty little frisk" held in the house "a few days ago".
 Throughout the course of the evening, General Washington danced with Mrs. Greene "upwards of three hours without seting [sic] down".
 When the spring engagements began and the troops moved out, the Greene's presented Mrs. Van Veghten with a mahogany tea table, in appreciation of the Van Veghten hospitality.
 Sadly, the Society only has a picture of it.

 But Revolutionary events didn't end at the house.
 In ensuing years British Lt.
-John Simcoe, during his notorious second raid, burned the Reformed Church Michael Sr. had built, and still later, French General Rochambeau and his troops marched past the back door on their journey to Yorktown, Va.
-As a result, the house is part of the Washington-Rochambeau Revolutionary Route National Historic Trail, which is under the National Park Service (NPS).
+John Simcoe, during his notorious second raid, burned the Reformed Church Michael Sr. had built,.
+Still later, French General Rochambeau and his troops marched past the back door on their journey to Yorktown, Va.
+As a "witness site", the house is part of the Washington-Rochambeau Revolutionary Route National Historic Trail, which is under the National Park Service (NPS).
 This is a more than 700 mile route through 9 states.
 Look for the marker just before our driveway.

 Nineteenth Century

 After Derrick Van Veghten' s death in 1781, the land was divided between his 3 children.
-His son Michael received the portion with the house but didn't keep it long.
-So the good farm land and lovely home passed through several families in ensuing years.
-From the 1850's through the early 20th century, the house was renovated several times.
+His son Michael received the portion with the house but and raised his children there.
+Around 1831 the property passed out of the Van Veghten family.
+The good farm land and lovely home passed through several owners in ensuing years.
+From the 1830's through the early 20th century, the house was renovated several times.
 Evidence of alterations can be seen throughout the house ( for example the mantles in the fireplaces).
-However, the original wide pine planks still cover the floors of the second story.
-In 1897, a German family, the Meyers, acquired the house and property, which they farmed for three generations!
-Descendants are members of the Society!)
+However, original wide pine planks still cover the floors of the second story.
+In 1897, a German immigrant, Bernard Meyer, acquired the house and a portion of the original property, which this family farmed for three generations.
+(Descendants are members of the Society today!)

 Twentieth Century

+Bernard created a stock farm on the property and raised a breed of cattle, which he displayed ("Showed") at fairs around the nation.
 During World War I, the French government tried an experiment.
-Horses and mules being shipped to the front in Europe, would lay over at the farm and put to pasture before being sent overseas.
+Horses and mules being shipped to the front in Europe, would lay over at the farm and be put to pasture before being sent overseas.
+We've been told that at one time over 7000 animals were part of the experiment!
 Unfortunately, the first shipments were all sunk by u-boats and the project was dropped.

-The property was purchased from the Bernhard Meyer family in 1934 by the Singer Company.
-For a time, the property was used as an employee recreation park.
+Three hundred acres of the property were purchased from the Bernhard Meyer family in 1934 by the Singer Company.
+They used a portion to build a manufacturing facility for their Diehl subdivision, which made small motors for fans.
+For a time, some of the property was used as an employee recreation park.
 Good times at Singer's pavilion near the river are still spoken of by older Manville residents.
 Later, the land was sold for industrial development.
 Where once horses and sheep quietly grazed, roaring diesel trailer trucks now deliver to self-storage, manufacturing and county offices to the North and East of the house.

-In the 1970's, the county considered making the former pastures to the south a sanitary landfill.
+In the 1970's, a real estate developer and the county considered making the former pastures to the south of the house a sanitary landfill.
 But In 1971, the house, with one acre of land, was deeded to the Somerset County Historical Society by Singer Company and Mr. Stanley Rustic.
 The house was placed on the National Historic Register in 1979.

 In 1999, Hurricane Floyd and its ensuing flooding engulfed the property causing serious damage.
 A marker on a tree near our parking lot shows the water was at least a foot above the ground level.